Sequestration explained for Scots with personal debts

 Your credit rating will be adversely affected by your sequestration for six years at least.
 During this time and beyond, you are likely to experience difficulty in obtaining finance, and will pay a higher rate of interest for any credit obtained.

 Some specialist credit card providers offer ‘credit builder’ cards, which may be worthwhile.
 If you are eligible, they can help you rebuild your credit rating over a period of time.

 What happens if I inherit money or receive a windfall during my sequestration?

 Any financial gains during your sequestration must be declared to your Trustee, and will be used to repay your creditors.
 This includes being the beneficiary of a deceased estate.

 If you have further questions or need more detail about any of these points, we can arrange an initial meeting free-of-charge.
-Scotland Debt Solutions has four offices in Scotland, and offer professional guidance in complete confidence.
+Scotland Debt Solutions has five offices in Scotland, and offer professional guidance in complete confidence.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]

 A trust deed is a common debt repayment programme based around a voluntary arrangement made between you, your creditors and a qualified independent trustee who takes control of your debt repayments for a typical period of four years.
 If you’re having difficulty paying your debts and have assets or a regular income, you may qualify […]